gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 master to track the packet that fails, not the slave.
 The slave *does not* keep the pointer to the packet that fails.

-Similarly, master-slave-3-fig shows the case when the master is busy at the time the slave tries to send a response.
+Similarly, this figure shows the case when the master is busy at the time the slave tries to send a response.
 In this case, the slave cannot call `sendTimingResp` until it receives a `recvRespRetry`.